jishi/node-sonos-http-api/README.md

 station - Plays Pandora-like radio station for the specified artist or song(Apple only)
 ```

-Search term - The name of the artist, album, track, (song title or artist name + song title), or radio station.
+Search term - The name of the artist, album, or track (song title or artist name + song title).
 The search is a fuzzy search so spelling does not have to be perfectly accurate.
 Examples: (note: words/names can be separated by ' ' or '+' and should be encoded)

 ```
   .../song/meghan trainor all about that base